DOI-USGS/sciencebasepy/readme.md

 * `getMyItemsId()`
 Get the ID of the logged in user's "My Items"

+* `getChildIds(parentid)`
+Get the IDs of all children of the ScienceBase item with the given ID.

 * `get(url)`
 Get the text response of the given URL.